-Migraine Service Dog: Help Hannah
+Migraine Service Dog: Migraine Alert Dog

 When I first started blogging I wanted a creative outlet that allowed me to tell my story.
 In order to better understand me, I hope I can teach, reach, and help others while sharing My Migraine Life.
 It’s always been easier for me to give help than receive it.
 When I ran across the Shelton’s story, I jumped at the chance to spread the word about this family.
 I relate to this family a lot and know that I am not the only one who will feel this way.